-As a freshman or sophomore already on campus at Notre Dame, Saint Mary's, Holy Cross, Bethel, IUSB, or Valparaiso, joining ROTC is always an option.
+As a freshman or sophomore already on campus at Notre Dame, Saint Mary's, Holy Cross, Bethel, or IUSB, joining ROTC is always an option.
 There are often campus-based scholarships available on a competitive basis.
 Do not be discouraged if you are not initially awarded a national scholarship.
 There are often campus-based scholarships available on a competitive basis and awarded to the most well deserving cadets.
 Freshmen and sophomore cadets are nominated by the Professor of Military Science based on the following criteria:

 - GPA – The minimum GPA to apply for a scholarship is a 2.5.
 However, a 3.0 or greater GPA demonstrates commitment and seriousness to the program and the academic rigors of college life.
 Your GPA is the most important factor in determining your status for scholarships within ROTC.